aishaola/SocialGood/Original App Design Project - README Template.md

    * Edit profile categories of interest
    * See posts they've created
    * Display how many other users 'tune in' to each account
+* Detail View for each post
+   * Allows user to reshare post
 * Create post Fragment
-   * Attatch topic post falls under
+   * Attach topic post falls under
    * post an image with camera
    * post an image from gallery picker
    * post and link and link desciption
-* Detail View for each post
-   *  Allows user to reshare post
+* Search fragment
+   * Algorithm: Search for posts based on categories/interests
+   * Algorithm: Search for profiles based on category/interest

 ### 3. Navigation